Table of Contents

 Its synonym in Sanskrit are Abhaya, Kayastha, Shiva, Pathya and Vijaya.
 The main constituent of Haritaki is Tannins, anthraquinones and polyphenolic compounds.

 6. Shveta-jiraka, Ajaaji, Shukla-ajaji ar names of White Cumin seeds or Cuminum cyminum Linn.
-It is carminative, antispasmodic and used in dyspepsia and diarrhoea.
+It is carminative, antispasmodic and used in dyspepsia and diarrhea.
 It is stimulant, diuretic, antibacterial, emmenagogue and galactagogue.

 Benefits of Dhanwantharam Gulika